thrawn01/quartz-garden/content/posts/Solve Boring Problems Once, Then Stop Solving Them.md

 Knowledge compounds instead of fragments.
 An engineer who worked on one service can contribute to another because they follow the same patterns, use the same libraries, expose the same API conventions.

 Security improves by default.
 Standard libraries get audited thoroughly.
-Standard patterns get comprehensive testing.
+Standard patterns get thorough testing.
 Every service using the golden path inherits that work.

 The org moves faster overall.
 Less reinventing boring wheels, less maintaining custom solutions, less debugging inconsistent systems.
 More building things that actually matter.

-Golden Paths deliver deliberate, consistent choices about libraries, APIs, and patterns - then encoding those choices into reusable foundations that every team can build on.
+Golden Paths deliver deliberate, consistent choices about libraries, APIs, and patterns; then encoding those choices into reusable foundations that every team can build on.

 Stop letting every team reinvent the wheel.
 Pave the road once and let everyone drive.